 Living in energy poverty forces low income households to restrict energy use by avoiding activities like showering, cooking or using heaters, which often leads to significant health and wellbeing impacts.
 It also results in spending high proportions of income on power bills and going without other basic goods and services.

-The community services energy network* seek a commitment from all candidates and parties to the following:
+The network of consumer energy advocates* seek a commitment from all candidates and parties to the following: